Butterfly Garden Certification Program

 NABA certified butterfly gardeners may buy an outdoor, weatherproof certification sign with a Swallowtail image that is suitable for all types of butterfly gardens.

-Signs cost $25 a each and are available only to gardeners who have certified their gardens with NABA.
+Signs cost $25 each and are available only to gardeners who have certified their gardens with NABA.

 NABA’s outdoor weatherproof sign measures 7 inches tall by 10 inches wide.
 Constructed of rigid plastic with two holes centered on top and bottom for attaching to a stake or fence (stake and mounting hardware not included).
 Please note that colors represented on computer monitors do not always show the true colors printed on the sign.